NilsWdnr/NilsWdnr/README.md

 # 💫 About Me:
-🌱 I’m a Web-Developer with focus on PHP and Node.js
+🌱 I’m a Web-Developer with focus on PHP
 📚 Currently I'm obsessed with backend development and finding innovative ways to create backend architectures